Minnesota parents rush to create 'learning pods' for distance learning

 “We needed a plan,” Armendariz said.
 “We wanted to try to find someone to help.”

+But the sudden rise of the student groups is raising questions about how the pandemic could widen the achievement gap and contribute to educational inequities between families who can afford more educational support and those who can’t.

-That divide was quickly obvious to Heidi Fuhr, a full-time substitute for Minneapolis Public Schools.
+That divide was quickly obvious to Heidi Fuhr, a full-time substitute teacher for Minneapolis Public Schools.

+She turned to Facebook after Minneapolis’ announcement of the distance-learning plan sent her scrambling for other jobs.

 That’s something on Armendariz’s mind, too.